-Below, we list and describe potential goals, metrics, and accompanying data needs that could be tested through a GEB pilot (Table 3).
+Below, we list and describe potential goals, metrics, and accompanying data needs that could be tested through a GEB pilot (Table 5).
 Additional goals may also be used.
-For example, the first potential metric in Table 3 is year over year energy savings.
+For example, the first potential metric https://dms.puc.hawaii.gov/dms/DocumentViewer?pid=A1001001A18G11B02350A00305 in Table 5 is year over year energy savings.
 If overall energy savings is a high priority for the state or utility, they may instead want to specify a target, such as a 20% reduction in electricity consumption.